 Inspired by “Green Onions” Booker T. & The MGs

-Our Single Hop Pale Ale will be a rotating hopped ale that will showcase one hop at a time.
-Most beers you drink have a combination of hops that attribute to the aroma, how bitter it is, and the flavor.
-By showcasing one single hop variety you will be able to really taste that one individual hop!
+Our Hop Exploration IPA is a rotating hopped ale that will showcase one hop at a time, or a combination of two hops.
+The brewers are getting to experiment with specific hops or hop combos for this IPA, which are designated on the can or on the board at the taproom.
 Green Onions has a very bright mouthfeel and a nice refreshing finish.
-Pale Ales can be thought of as the little sibling of the more hopped India Pale Ale, while still hop forward, the foundation of this beer is more malty with a light sweetness, like toffee or shortbread cookies.
+Each version will use the same base, while still hop forward, the foundation of this beer is more malty with a light sweetness, like toffee or shortbread cookies.
 The hops are used more for aroma and flavor rather than a stark bitterness.
-This style of beer is often referred to as a comfort beer, so grab a pint, relax and enjoy a flavorful ale, sure to be your next classic on rotation!
+Our house yeast provides a melange of peach gummies and tropical fruit flavors that lays a nice base for a variety of hops.
+So grab a pint, relax and enjoy a flavorful ale, sure to be your next classic on rotation!

 Food Pairings: Classic Cheeseburger • La Tur Cheese • Roasted Brussel Sprouts